 Just know that when you go to Micro Center for any reason you are stepping onto a conveyor belt where you will be processed and taken apart from every angle.
 They will smile in your face, appear professional and courteous, but take you for everything you're *** enough to pay.
 They simply must be forced out of business for the good of humanity.

-Review about: Micro Center Repair.
+Product or Service Mentioned: Micro Center Repair.